-To save storage space, you can create a virtual disk in thin provisioned format.
-The thin provisioned virtual disk starts small and grows as more disk space is required.
+To save storage space, you can create a virtual disk in a thin provisioned format.
+The thin provisioned virtual disk starts small and expands as more disk space is required.
 You can create thin disks only on the datastores that support disk-level thin provisioning.

 About this task

 This procedure assumes that you are creating a new virtual machine.
 For information, see the vSphere Virtual Machine Administration documentation.

 - Right-click any inventory object that is a valid parent object of a virtual machine, such as a data center, folder, cluster, resource pool, or host, and select New Virtual Machine.

 - Select Create a new virtual machine and click Next.